laneboysrc/rc-headless-transmitter/README.md

 Please consult the [INSTALL.md](INSTALL.md) file for instructions.

-The [docs/](docs) folder contains various documents explaing details for the architecture.
+The [docs/](docs) folder contains various documents explaining details for the architecture.

 The *headless transmitters* hardware is described in the [transmitter/](transmitter/) folder.